Launching a new business? Putting in long hours? Congratulations. Now for the not so good news: You’re likely going to have a few bumps and…

 Equa's Founder and CEO, Shawn Owen, says the company’s primary focus is to deliver a quality user experience to those starting a business or entrepreneurial venture.
 In other words, how to bring efficiency to the end user whether it’s an owner, business manager, investor — anyone who is the part of an organization.

 Comments Owen: “Anytime you can make something more efficient and save people time and money, they love it."

 But the bigger picture, he says, is the notion of a central source of truth.
 In other words, once you have everyone’s information in one place, why not evolve it into all the other forms of agreements that people make.

 “There is always a series or sequence of agreements tied to business transactions.
 Keeping these in one place allows you to free up time for your “One Thing” which is to deliver a great product.”

 Owen also underscores the theme of simplicity for business owners:

 “When you get too technical people get scared.
-By way of example, think about something as simple as bitcoin.
+By way of example, think about something as simple as Bitcoin.
 When you talk about what Bitcoin is in a simple way, people are like, ‘I get it.
 It’s digital gold or whatever.’
 But when you get too deep into the details, it can actually be very complicated.
-So at the end of the day, we want to avoid confusing people and keep their lives simple.”
+So. at the end of the day, we want to avoid confusing people and keep their lives simple.”

-Continues Owens: “One of the things I have always wanted to see and I think most people who are technology advocates also want to see is a user interface and experience that’s easy enough for even a grandmother to use.
+Continues Owen: “One of the things I have always wanted to see and I think most people who are technology advocates also want to see is a user interface and experience that’s easy enough for even a grandmother to use.
 In other words, they are intuitively able to use it without having to know too much.”

 To learn more about Equa and sign up for a free trial, please visit us at www.equa.global